macropay-solutions/laravel-lumen-crud-wizard-decorator/README.md

 # laravel-lumen-crud-wizard-decorator

-This is a decorator lib that can be used with [Laravel crud wizard](https://github.com/macropay-solutions/laravel-lumen-crud-wizard).
+This is a decorator and composition lib that can be used with [Laravel crud wizard](https://github.com/macropay-solutions/laravel-lumen-crud-wizard).

 Features:
 - download as csv via stream without saving the file on server,